Benchmark German bonds set for best week in 3 1/2 months | Business

 Benchmark German bonds set for best week in 3 1/2 months

-Euro zone bond yields edged up on Friday but benchmark German bonds were set for their best weekly performance in more than three months as the bloc's coronavirus woes supported its safe-haven assets.
+Euro zone bond yields rose on Friday but benchmark German bonds were set for their best weekly performance in more than three months as coronavirus woes supported its safe-haven assets.
 Global government bond yields shot up in February on bets that a vast U.S. stimulus package would reignite economic growth and inflation.

-On Friday, as European stocks hit one-week highs, the yields on Germany's 10-year Bund, the safe-haven benchmark for the euro zone, was up nearly 3 basis points to -0.36% at 1003 GMT, after falling to its lowest since mid-February on Thursday.
-Bunds continued to outperform U.S. Treasuries on Friday, where the 10-year yield was up 4 basis points in early London trade after a relatively weak seven-year auction on Thursday.
+On Friday, as European stocks hit one-week highs, the yields on Germany's 10-year Bund, the safe-haven benchmark for the euro zone, was up 3 basis points to -0.35%, after falling to its lowest since mid-February on Thursday.
+Bund yields rose in line with U.S. Treasuries' on Friday, where the 10-year yield was up 3 basis points after a relatively weak seven-year auction on Thursday.
 Bond yields move inversely with prices.

 This had little impact on government bonds, however, much like the stronger-than-expected business activity surveys on Wednesday.
 "Indeed, for the time being, it appears that European government bonds are being more influenced by the ongoing support of the ECB and negative news on the pandemic in Europe," UniCredit analysts told clients.